Authentic Scottish Porridge Recipe

 Don't overdo it though, or you'll end up with a very 'stodgy' meal.

-I like my porridge thin enough that it pours slowly from the pan, definitely not watery or 'gruel' like.
+I like my porridge thin enough that it pours slowly from the pan, but definitely not watery or 'gruel' like.

 You can sprinkle a little more salt on top if you like (and you don't have high blood pressure or a controlled diet).